 GeoGuard Geolocation service the source of the outage

-This morning, Elizabeth Cronan, VP, Government Relations of GeoGuard/GeoComply provided the following statement to US Poker:
+This morning, Elizabeth Cronan, VP, government relations of GeoGuard/GeoComply, provided the following statement to US Poker:

-“Last night we encountered an unexpected network communications error, which our team responded to and remedied immediately.
-We have alerted all affected clients and they are aware of the issue and the steps that were taken to resolve it as quickly as possible.”
+“Last night, we encountered an unexpected network communications error, which our team responded to and remedied immediately.
+We have alerted all affected clients, and they are aware of the issue and the steps that were taken to resolve it as quickly as possible.”

 The GeoGuard app or plug-in allows online casino and sportsbook players to access their accounts and wager via browser on desktop or mobile.
 Geolocation software is an important piece of the legal gambling puzzle.
-It allows operators to confirm a user is indeed within state borders where gambling is approved and regulated.
+It allows operators to confirm that a user is indeed within state borders where gambling is approved and regulated.
 Another company rep confirmed:

-“Our internal teams identified an issue that temporarily affected the communication systems within our datacenter.”
+“Our internal teams identified an issue that temporarily affected the communication systems within our data center.”

 The sole reliance on the GeoComply service means most players in Pennsylvania who were gambling online during the outage were affected.
-Even the mobile gambling apps in the state utilize geolocation via GeoComply, though it is built-in.
+Even the mobile gambling apps in the state utilize geolocation via GeoComply, though it is built in.